 2012-13: Signed to a three-year entry-level contract by the Flyers in May of 2012, Mathers returned to Peterborough for his third junior season and joined Philadelphia’s AHL affiliate in Adirondack following the OHL season.
 In 12 games with the Phantoms he scored 1 goal and was -4 with 24 penalty minutes.
 Adirondack missed the playoffs after finishing last in the Northeast Division.
 Mathers had a career-high 29 points with Peterborough (10 goals, 19 assists) and was +1 while leading the Petes in penalty minutes (125) for the third straight season.
 He picked his spots better – knocking 52 minutes off his PIM total from the previous season.
 The Petes missed the playoffs for the third straight year – finishing one point behind Kingston and Mississauga for the final two Eastern Conference spots.

-Mathers is one of the toughest fighters in the OHL and is the prototypical energy forward with the size and strength to fill that role.
-A defenseman during his youth hockey days, Mathers does possess a big shot and decent hands but his skating and agility will need to improve if he is to make the move into pro hockey.
+Mathers is one of the toughest fighters in minor pro hockey and is the prototypical energy forward with the size and strength to fill that role.
+A defenseman during his youth hockey days, Mathers does possess a big shot and decent hands but his skating and agility will need to improve.
 Mathers' work ethic is a plus and he is popular with teammates.

-Mathers started the 2013-14 season with the AHL's Adirondack Phantoms.
-Long-term, Mathers' main role at the pro level will appear to be that of a heavyweight enforcer and lower line forward.
+Mathers is once again with the AHL's Lehigh Valley Phantoms in 2014-15.
+Long-term, his main role appears to be that of a heavyweight enforcer and lower line forward.